-Public funds cover approximately half of the research costs – the other half has to be provided through the support of private donors.
 Despite the important and recognized prevalence of schizophrenia and other psychiatric diseases, the financing of research in this field remains a major challenge and falls a long way behind the means invested for the benefit of somatic medicine.
-Ignorance of the massive scale of schizophrenia as well as the clichés, taboos and fear still linked to psychiatric diseases hinder a broader public awareness, needed to advance research, and represent additional obstacles to scientific and therapeutic progress.
+Ignorance of the massive scale of schizophrenia as well as the clichés, taboos and fear still linked to psychiatric diseases hinder public awareness needed to advance research, and represent additional obstacles to scientific and therapeutic progress.

 “Je souffre d’une effroyable maladie de l’esprit, d’un effondrement central de l’âme… ma pensée m’abandonne…”

 “I suffer from a dreadful disease of the mind, a central collapse of the soul… my thoughts are abandoning me…”